Molecular-Nanophotonics/Building-pip-Packages/README.md

 # Python pip Packages

-This tutorial shows how to build a Python pip package and how to upload it to the Python Package Index (https://pypi.org).
+This tutorial shows how to build a Python pip package and how to upload it to the Python Package Index, e.g., https://pypi.org.

 ## Install Required Tools